Preworkout for Running: Should You Take It? + Our 5 Top Picks

-Can drinking a preworkout before running improve your performance?
+Can drinking a preworkout before a training session improve your running performance?

-Have you ever had a workout planned for after work, but as it becomes time to clock out and head to the track you feel too tired from the long day at the office?
+Have you ever had a session planned for after work, but as it becomes time to clock out and head to the track, your energy levels are drained from a long day at the office?

-In such cases, your energy to run might be lacking and you have reason to believe you just won’t bring your “A-game” to your workout.
+In such cases, your energy to run might be lacking, and you might have reason to believe you won’t bring your “A-game” to your workout.

-You could postpone your run for another day, try an espresso or energy chews with caffeine, or you could use supplements like a preworkout for running.
+You could postpone your run for another day, try an espresso, energy drink, sports drink, or energy chews with caffeine, or use supplements like a preworkout for running.

 They’re designed to help optimize your workout, but does taking a preworkout before running actually help?

-In this guide, we will explore the benefits of using a preworkout for runners and help you determine whether they are a useful supplement to add to your nutrition routine.
+In this guide, we will explore the benefits of using a preworkout for running and help you determine whether they are useful supplements to add to your nutrition routine.

 What Is a Preworkout for Running?